nephtalir6155/about-me/README.md

 ### Background:
 #### I have knowledge about *HTML, CSS, Markdown, & Git*.
 I have a passion for technology, hardware *specifically*, like cpu's and gpu's.
 My interests are drawing, sketching, 3d modeling.
-But for the future, I dream to become an animator and create my own online series like this one here:<br/>
+But for the future, I dream to become an animator and create my own online series like this one here:<br/>[The Last Kids on Earth](https://www.netflix.com/title/80219119)
 ---
 ### My Schedule:
 1. Wake up, breakfast, clean up myself